We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a CBD product contains several naturally occurring cannabis plant extracts, such as terpenes and other cannabinoids — including up to 0.3% THC — it is full-spectrum CBD.

-Learn more about full-spectrum and broad-spectrum CBD.
+Learn more about the difference between full-spectrum CBD, broad-spectrum CBD, and CBD isolate.

 CBD isolate